openstack/monasca-notification/README.md

 There are 4 internal queues:

 1. alarms - kafka alarms are added to this queue.
-2. notifications - notifications to be sent are added to this queue.
-Consists of Notification objects.
+2. notifications - notifications to be sent, grouped by source alarm are added to this queue.
+   Consists of a list of Notification objects.
 3. sent_notifications - notifications that have been sent are added here.
 Consists of Notification objects.
 4. finished - alarms that are done with processing, either the notification is sent or there was none.